 Reasonableness review for each voucher holder.
 If a property owner is not requesting a rent increase, regulations, a Rent Reasonableness review is required annually in conjunction with each recertification completed under the program.
 After reviewing this policy, we found that if an owner had not requested a rent increase, it was unlikely the current rent fell outside of established guidelines.
 In response to this analysis, KCHA eliminated an annual review of rent levels.
 By bypassing this burdensome process, we intrude in the lives of residents less and can redirect our resources to more pressing needs.
-Additionally,
+Additionally, KCHA performs Rent Reasonableness inspections at our own properties, rather than contracting with a third party, allowing us to save additional resources.

-SOLUTION: KCHA now saves close to 1,000 hours of staff time annually by performing Rent third party, allowing us to save additional resources.
+SOLUTION: KCHA now saves close to 1,000 hours of staff time annually by performing Rent